strimzi/strimzi.github.io/_posts/2023-04-02-writing-custom-pod-security-providers.md

 #### Respect your Kubernetes platform

-The Pod Security providers allow you to customize the Pod and container security context configuration.
+The Pod Security Providers allow you to customize the Pod and container security context configuration.
 They define how the Pods created by Strimzi will look like.
 One important thing to keep in mind is that your Kubernetes platform might have its requirements for how the security context should be configured and in some cases will even automatically inject it into the Pods.
 Stateful Pods such as ZooKeeper or Kafka might also require specific configurations to be able to use the persistent volumes and read from them or write to them.